 1972/1973 - The Patrol Division added a "scooter force" of six vehicles.
 The Detective Division investigated 17 homicides.
 Patrol vehicles are equipped with triple lights on the roof and protective screens between the front and rear seats.
 In 1973 the department hires its first female officer.

 July 15, 1974 - Columbia Policemen receive their new redesigned badges.

-September 1975 - Detectives are now know as Investigators.
+September 1975 - Detectives are now known as Investigators.

-March 1976 - The "Patrol Action Team" is founded with the aim of fighting daylight house breakings and night-time armed robbery indicents.
+March 1976 - The "Patrol Action Team" is founded with the aim of fighting daylight house breakings and night-time armed robbery incidents.